lukso-network/docs/docs/learn/smart-contract-developers/getting-started.md

 .env
 ```

-You can then go ahead to create a `.env` file within the root folder of the HardHat repository and the following contents:
+You can then go ahead to create a `.env` file within the root folder of the Hardhat repository and the following contents:

 ```text title=".env"
 PRIVATE_KEY=0x...